killuhwhale/ffbackend/README.md

             EXECUTE 'DROP TABLE IF EXISTS ' || quote_ident(r.tablename) || ' CASCADE';
         END LOOP;
       END $$;

-# Bugs:
-    - Cannot delete gym if its favorited...
-        - should be able to delete gym and remove favorites....

 # Implement Google Sign in (Not sure if its worth yet.. )